WhereJuly/60-1-oas-markdown-merger/README.md

 ## Design by Contract

-**IMPORTANT**: The Suite provides the tools to implement [Design-by-Contract](https://en.wikipedia.org/wiki/Design_by_contract) (DbC, [^1]) along the entire workflow of a software product creation.
+**IMPORTANT**: The Suite provides the tools to implement [Design-by-Contract](https://en.wikipedia.org/wiki/Design_by_contract) (**DbC**, [^1]) along the entire workflow of a software product creation.

-In our context external to the Suite, DbC starts at requirements formalization and obtains the concrete contract definitions.
+In our context but external to the Suite, **DbC** starts at requirements formalization and obtains the concrete contract definitions.

-Then DbC gets to the contracts automated enforcement onto various parts of the software product (backends, front-ends).
-Finally DbC arrives at need to present the contract in a human-readable form generally.The two last ones is what our Suite concerns with.
+Then **DbC** gets to the contracts automated enforcement onto various parts of the software product (backends, front-ends).
+Finally **DbC** arrives at need to present the contract in a human-readable form e.g. a contract documentation webs site.

+The two last ones is what our Suite concerns with.

 ## The Basic Motivation